northwestcoder/firebase2appsheet/README.md

 - In firebase, we created a simple data model of people, places, things, and events.
 There is also a special settings table.

-- when you fire up this client, it will try to create at least one record for each of these firestore collections:
+- When you fire up this client, it will try to create at least one record for each of these firestore collections:

 	- persons
 	- places